Swedish Dementia Registry, SveDem

 SveDem started in May 2007.
 The aim is a registry with national coverage.
 Patients newly diagnosed with a dementia disorder are registered and followed-up yearly.
 Age, gender, heredity, BMI, MMSE scores, diagnoses, dementia work-up investigations, medical treatment, support from community, time from referral to diagnosis are examples of parameters registered in the webbased registry.

-Each participating unit obtains continuous descriptive statistics from its own registrations online and can compare them with regional and national data.
+Each participating unit obtains continuous descriptive statistics (updated every day) from its own registrations online and can compare them with regional and national data.
 A report from SveDem is published yearly for the profession, political and administrative decision-makers.

 SveDem will give important and new knowledge about dementia care today, but also reflect changes in care.
 New knowledge of the more rare dementia disorders will be obtained.
 Time to institutional living will be one parameter that can reflect changes in care.
 Results from each unit can at all times be compared with regional and national data, which is an important tool for improving the quality of care at the local level.